Both sets of questions are completely different and separate from each other.

 When you create your personal profile, you are required to state the date you started working in a promotional role in the pharmaceutical industry for the purpose of compliance with the Prescription Medicines Code of Practice Clause 16.3.
 The Code requires that representatives sit the exam within their first year and allows a maximum of 2 years for someone to pass the exam.
 Once you have exceeded 2 years from the date you started working in a promotional role you will not be able to book an exam unless you have received permission from the PMCPA to be allowed extra time.

 You will be asked a mixture of questions across all areas of the unit.
-Please click here for further information.

-The accredited ABPI exam requires understanding of the subject matter, not just recall of key facts.
+The ABPI exam requires understanding of the subject matter, not just recall of key facts.
 This results in more sustained learning and ability to apply what has been learned in other situations.

-You may be examined in the use of the statistical methods covered in section â€‹â€‹4.2.4 in all other units.
+You may be examined in the use of the statistical methods covered in UNIT 4 in all other units.

-The content is in section â€‹â€‹4.2.4 of Volume 1 of the learning materials (accredited Certificate and Diploma) may be examined in all other units.
-You should bring a calculator to all exams.
+The content is in Unit 4 of the learning materials (Advanced and Intermediary) may be examined in all other units.

 Visit www.exams.abpi.org.uk to register your details and apply.